top of page

 Ani King

-A Plate a Name, a Pile of Dirt
+A Plate, a Name, a Pile of Dirt

 On the window ledge in my office, I keep a license plate hovering just out of direct eyesight.
 The license plate is near a container of holy dirt from Chimayó I’d collected on my last visit to the pilgrimage site in New Mexico, even though I still had enough dirt at home after I’d scrubbed it onto the back of my skull, trying to stop the inexplicable spasming on the back left quadrant of my head, spasms that sent me to the emergency room on my 39 th birthday in a complete pa